vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/147_eSha_vai.md

 +++

-‘Of these two one should regard him as superior whose father is learned in the Veda; while the other deserves honour for the sake of the veneration due to the Veda.—(137)
+This is the first course to be adopted in the presenting of the offerings made to Gods and Pitṛs.
+This (following) is to be regarded as the secondary course always adopted by the good.’—(147)